 Review the roles of the Advisee and the Advisor under the main menu Get Started

 Entry and Exit Requirements

 Housing & Meals

-Students will stay in hotels or hostels arranged by the Study Abroad Center and paid for before departure.
-Whenever possible, housing will be apartment style for immersion into the Italian lifestyle.
-Most meals are built into the cost of the program.
-Students will pay for the remaining meals out-of-pocket while abroad and are encouraged to try the local foods.
+Students will stay in a hotel or hostel arranged by the Study Abroad Center and paid for before departure.
+Most meals will be paid for by students out-of-pocket while abroad, including breakfasts.
+Only 1-2 group meals are built into the cost of the program.
+Students are encouraged to try the local foods.